 Some parents mentioned that it is possible to lose the autism diagnosis, by getting a second opinion from an autism professional to state that either the initial diagnosis was inaccurate or that the autistic has somehow managed to “grow” out of autism.
 Some autistics like the idea because they will no longer face discrimination from society.

 3) Losing a diagnosis does not have any impact on the person, but on how other people see that person.
-The person still has social, sensory, chronic fatigue, executive functioning issues etc. A diagnostic label is supposed to help people with challenges get accommodation from challenges faced by their biomedical, developmental or neurological differences; removing the label means that the person has to do without these accommodations.
-Being able to fit into NeuroTypical society does not mean that all the issues have been resolved, but may have simply been swept under the carpet.
+That person still has social, sensory, chronic fatigue, executive functioning issues etc. A diagnostic label is supposed to help people with challenges get accommodation from challenges faced by their biomedical, developmental or neurological differences; removing the label means that the person has to do without these accommodations.
+Being able to fit in does not mean that all the issues have been resolved, but may have simply been swept under the carpet.

 If people believe that autism is bogus, the effects will be devastating to the autism community.
 There are already many people who openly challenge the existence of autism.
-They insist that the problematic behavior of autistic children is due to bad parenting, and some tough love (e.g. spanking and caning) will fix all these issues.
-Making a fool of the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) will likely embolden them to pressure governments to stop wasting precious taxpayer money on these nonsense issues.
+They insist that the problematic behaviour of autistic children is due to bad parenting, and some tough love (e.g. spanking and caning) will fix all these issues.
+Making a fool of the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) will likely embolden them to pressure governments to stop wasting precious taxpayer money on these “nonsense” issues.